chonchonj23/Simple_3D_Graph_Python/README.md

 This jupyter notebook contains three simple 3D grpahs plotted via matplotlib in python.

-Here the most interesting (or arguably most confusing) part is using **numpy.meshgrid** for quickly creating all necessary 3D coordinates in matrices.
+Here the most interesting (or arguably most confusing) part is to use **numpy.meshgrid** for quickly creating all necessary 3D coordinates in matrices.
 For details please see below official documentation: https://docs.scipy.org/doc/numpy/reference/generated/numpy.meshgrid.html